Strategy Lab

 The Missing Chapter in the PE Operating Playbook

 Procurement, IT, headcount, pricing — every major execution discipline has been systematized.
 One cost line running 8–15% of revenue has never been independently reviewed.
-The logic for fixing it is identical to the logic that fixed everything else.
+The logic for fixing it mirrors the logic that fixed everything else.

 Read →